radhikam01/Data-Analysis-Using-Python/Final/ReadMe.md

    the number of reviews recieved for that particular album

 8. Used palette as 'Blues' with an edgecolor of '0.2'

+9. The result of the the dataframe is written into a csv file using to_csv()

 # Result: